DrGLDavidson/ACMEresearch/index.md

 ---
 ---

-# DrGLDavidson's Website
+# FROM MICROBES TO MINDS

-From microbes to minds, our research bridges the hidden ecosystems of gut microbiomes with the complexities of animal intelligence.
+Our research bridges the hidden ecosystems of gut microbiomes with the complexities of animal intelligence.

 {% include section.html %}